w33zl/FS19_WeezlsModLib/lib/modhelper.md

 ## Full example

-This is a complete exaple of a fictional mod.
+This is a "complete" exaple of a fictional dummy mod.

     local YourMod = Mod:init()